 Yes, you can!

 In the video above, I saw a drawing of the prison section of the HMS Defense.
-If your ancestor was kept in the brig or was a sailor who watched the prisoners, you can like that image to your ancestor's profile.
+If your ancestor was kept in the brig or was a sailor who watched the prisoners, you can add that image to your ancestor's profile.

 If this happens to you, use the "Search by Topic Tag" option to be more specific.